 None of this makes you feel as if you’re in the room as well.
 It’s just a literal description of my environment, and even if I dressed it up as a narrative and squeezed in a few emotive or sensual phrases you’re still going to feel mostly detached from the experience.

 The difference is in the presentation.
 Kentucky‘s text is integrated into the environment, often originating as a speech bubble from the central character.
-This anchors the player in the world, even though they are still just reading.
+This anchors the player in the world, even though they’re still just looking at text.
 Additionally, the interfaces for interaction, exploration and communication are virtually identical; there is no disconnect between playing and reading.
 The mechanics at play in FTL are, of course, considerably more complex than this, making it a challenge to create a similarly cohesive presentation.

 Narrative sequences in FTL are at least partially a time and effort minimisation technique.
 Creating elaborate staged sequences involving various locations and characters is arguably too much of a distraction from the vital aspects of gameplay.
 But the existing set-up appears lazy in comparison, with choices requiring little engagement from the player, and consequences often rely more on random coin flips than any sort of persistent universe rules.
 The randomisation is a product of the game’s rougelike designs, but, just as a missile should do a somewhat predictable amount of damage to a Mantis warship’s shield, there should be some rhyme or reason to what FTL considers a plot point.